“Nau Mai, Haere Mai”

 Wananga – C0mmunication, problem solving, innovation

-Getting on together, organising ourselves for learning and working cooperatively as a team form the foundation on which young children achieve and grow as capable , self-confident learners who are willing to “have a go”.
+Getting on together, organising ourselves for learning and working cooperatively as a team form the foundation on which young children achieve and grow as capable , self-confident learners who are willing to TAKE ON NEW CHALLENGES AND “have a go”.

-This is our own sharing website and is accessible only to parents, whanau and students who are signed into the Room 4.
+This is our own sharing website and is accessible only to parents, whanau and students who are signed into Ika iti.
 The class teacher invites you to join via your email.
-Class Dojo enables messaging between individual parents and the teacher as well as a shared page for class stories, photos.
-We are in the process of introducing Student Folders so you can access your own child’s work.
+Class Dojo enables messaging between individual parents and the teacher as well as a shared page for class stories, photos and Individual Student Folders so you can access your own child’s work.

 Just a reminder that our weekly Turua School Newsletter is also available on this website under the Homepage or clink on the link here.

-If you have any concerns about your child’s well being or progress, please feel free to email me or make an appointment to meet before or after school.
+If you have any concerns about your child’s well being or progress, please feel free to Class Dojo or make an appointment to meet before or after school.

 Tissues for Class Use